 That’s pretty impressive considering Ritche glues the adjustment holes and cuts strap ends nicely to prevent fraying.

 When it comes to a high-end leather NATO, the Crown and Buckle Saddle Kangaroo is at the top of the heap.
 It’s made from Kangaroo leather, which is ten times as strong as cow leather, but lighter and thinner.

 The leather itself is absolutely beautiful, particularly in the saddle color, and the simple brushed hardware won’t distract from the leather’s beauty and your watch’s style.

 - Contrasting stitching might not be everyone’s taste

 The only complaint, and it’s actually a matter of taste, is the contrasting black stitching.
 A matching brown would be less distracting.
-But, you won’t even see the stitching when the strap is on your wrist, so it might not even be an issue for you.
+Granted, you won’t even see the stitching when the strap is on your wrist, so it might not even be an issue for you.

 Bonetto Cinturini Two-Piece Rubber NATO

 For a totally different approach to a NATO strap, the Italian-made Bonetto Cinturini is a nitrile rubber two-piece strap.
-The nitrile rubber won’t attract dust and lint like other rubber straps, and it’s easier to keep clean.
+The nitrile rubber won’t attract dust and lint like other rubber straps, and it’s easy to keep clean.